Your February Gardening Guide

 - Remove dead flowers from summer flowering perennials like Agapanthus and Liliums.
 Wait for the cooler days of March and April to lift and divide these.

-- Check the garden for snails and slugs and put out the bait of your choice.
+- Check the garden for snails and slugs and put out an organic bait of your choice.

 - Feed plants in containers and hanging baskets with a liquid fertiliser every fortnight.

-- Top up mulch in garden beds where needed to keep the soil cool and help to retain moisture during the hotter months.
+- Top up mulch in garden beds where needed to keep the soil cool and retain moisture during the hotter months.

 - Mow the lawn regularly on a higher setting to protect roots from the heat.
-Water well, if needed and feed with an organic, slow-release 3:1:5 or 5:1:5 fertiliser.
+Water well if needed and feed with an organic, slow-release lawn fertiliser.
 Check for lawn caterpillars, mole crickets and lawn fungus and treat appropriately.
 Visit our Plant Doctor section next to inside information for more advice!